binbashar/le-ref-architecture-doc/docs/user-guide/base-workflow/repo-le-tf-infra-aws-tf-state.md

 ## Prerequisites

 !!! example "Terraform repo structure + state backend initialization"
-    1. Ensure you have `make` installed in your system
+    1. Ensure you have [`leverage cli`](../../how-it-works/leverage-cli/index.md) installed in your system
     2. Refer to [Configuration Pre-requisites](../base-configuration/repo-le-tf-infra-aws.md) to understand how to set up the configuration files required for this layer.
 Where you must build your [Terraform Reference Architecture account structure](../../how-it-works/organization/organization.md)